-Word-of-mouth tip: Snapchat has grown massively in popularity, taking over Instagram and Twitter as people’s preferred social media platform to gain real-life insight into a person or a product story.
+Word-of-mouth tip: Snapchat has grown massively in popularity, taking over Instagram and Twitter as people’s preferred social media platforms to gain real-life insight into a person or a product story.
 Brands should leverage Snapchat’s brand of authenticity to create interesting content that can easily go viral and keeps customers constantly refreshing their feeds for more.

 So how did Taco Bell achieve its popularity again?

 - Constantly innovated with new products, combining fan favorites